brianshumate/vaultron/data/README.md

-# Vault data
+# data

+Vault data such as migrations or Consul snapshots reside here in their respectively named directories.

-When the Vault file backend is used, its data are written to this directory.
+When the Vault filesystem storage backend is used, its data are written to this directory as well.